dwreeves/dbt_linreg/README.md

 - Snowflake
 - DuckDB
+- Clickhouse
 - Postgres\*

-If `dbt_linreg` does not work in your database tool, please let me know in a bug report and I can make sure it is supported.
+If **dbt_linreg** does not work in your database tool, please let me know in a bug report.

 > _* Minimal support.
 Postgres is syntactically supported, but is not performant under certain circumstances._